openwisp/openwisp-docs/glossary.rst

 django-netjsonconfig
 ********************

-Configuration manager for embedded devices, implemented as a reusable django-app
+`Configuration manager <https://github.com/openwisp/django-netjsonconfig/>`_ for embedded devices, implemented as a reusable django-app.

 *****************
 django-freeradius
 *****************

-Django reusable app that provides an admin interface to a freeradius database
+Django reusable `app <https://github.com/openwisp/django-freeradius/>`_  that provides an admin interface to a freeradius database.

 *****
 LEDE